3.2 Collaboration

 Figure 32: Planning lessons (overview)

 With this module, you give students the opportunity to work together and in doing so, you create a positive learning environment.
 While working together, students discover their own and others’ qualities.
-They discover that you can work together even if you don’t like the other person or just really like them.
+They discover that you can work together regardless of whether you like someone or not.

 If you let your students choose with whom to collaborate, they will always form the same groups from within themselves.
 These familiar partnerships can start to work as a trap for the students.
 Out of force of habit, they stay with their own group.
 Multiple segregated groups will form and separation can occur between them.
 Students then no longer dare and can freely choose with whom they want to cooperate.
 That is why you start a group process in which you ask your students to cooperate with others.

 You use feedback from students about your teaching methods and materials to improve your lessons.
-Together with your students you work on improving the lessons.
-Read more about assessment.
+Read more.

 We are very good at individually pursuing our daily goals (Drukheim calls this the level of the “profane”).
 But we also have the capacity to transform ourselves, temporarily, into a higher collective plan, which Durkheim describes as the level of the “sacred.
 It is the function of religious rituals to bring people to a higher collective level, thereby binding them to a group and then allowing them to return to their daily lives with strengthened loyalty to the group.
 Rituals where people sing, dance or sing in unison are powerful tools for this purpose.”
 Lukianoff (2018), Greg and Jonathan Haidt.